Collateral consequences of criminal conviction: Collateral consequences in Australia

 Circumstances under which a non-citizen will fail the character test include one or more terms of imprisonment, totalling 12 or more months, whether the imprisonment took place in Australia or overseas.

-In most jurisdictions, persons who are serving prison terms may be disqualified to vote.
+Persons who are serving prison terms may be disqualified to vote.
+Federally, prisoners 18 years and over serving a full time prison sentence of less than three years must vote in federal elections.
+There are varying laws for prisoners' eligibility to vote in state or territory elections: